TrudeEH/web/content/posts/exploring-freebsd.md

 So, I decided to try FreBSD on a spare laptop to see where it would take me, if not for anything else, just to learn something new.

-## Installation, the handbook and XFCE
+## Installation, the Handbook and XFCE

 The initial installation was surprisingly easy.
 The TUI installer is intuitive, and setting up the system (while reading the handbook) never had me lost.
 As mentioned before, the documentation is *really* good, and this chapter was no exception.